 4. Airbnb

-It’s not just consumer-facing companies seeing results.
-In the B2B world, where decision-makers are bombarded with digital outreach, direct mail campaigns are helping brands stand out and generate leads.
+Direct mail isn’t just for consumer-focused companies.
+In the B2B world, where decision-makers are overwhelmed with digital outreach, print campaigns are helping brands stand out.

 High-Impact Touchpoints

-In enterprise sales cycles—where the buying journey is long and involves multiple stakeholders—a memorable piece of direct mail can break the ice, reinforce a relationship, or re-engage a dormant lead.
+In long enterprise sales cycles involving multiple stakeholders, a memorable piece of direct mail can break the ice, reinforce relationships, or re-engage dormant leads.

 Better Attribution and ROI

-In fact, the DMA reports that direct mail has an average ROI of 29%, comparable to social media and higher than paid search.
+The DMA reports that direct mail delivers an average ROI of 29%, comparable to social media and higher than paid search.

 The Psychology Behind Direct Mail’s Resurgence